son-n-pham/GATE_Writing/writings/007_scenary/grading_sue.md

+## Grading for Sue's Essay

 ### Write in a proper structure (2 marks)

-- 2 marks: The writing is well-organised with a clear introduction, body, and conclusion.
+- The writing is well-organized with a clear beginning describing the journey, a middle focused on reaching the castle, and an end detailing the dismounting and continued approach.
+The narrative flows logically and is easy to follow.
-  - The writing has a clear introduction, body, and conclusion.
-The introduction sets the scene and introduces the character, the body describes the journey and the approach to the castle, and the conclusion sets up the next action.
+- Evidence: The essay progresses from "The sky is a blanket" to the arrival at the castle ("The castle is in our sights") and finally the decision to proceed on foot.

 ### Choose a tone to match the theme of the writing (3 marks)

-- 3 marks: The tone consistently matches and enhances the theme of the writing.
-  - The tone is consistently descriptive and slightly melancholic, which matches the theme of a journey to a castle on a cloudy day.
+- The tone consistently matches the theme of a challenging journey.
+It evokes feelings of cold, exhaustion, and determination, enhancing the reader's immersion in the narrative.
+- Evidence: Phrases like "My fingers are cold and red with rash," "My thighs, legs, back ache," and "tied to a time limit that could make or break my life" contribute to the tone.

 ### Include emotions and feelings (1 mark)

-- 1 mark: Emotions and feelings are clearly expressed, adding depth to the narrative.
+- Emotions and feelings are clearly expressed throughout the essay, adding depth to the narrative.
+The reader can feel the messenger's physical discomfort and resolve.
-  - The author clearly expresses feelings of exhaustion, discomfort, and determination, adding depth to the narrative.
+- Evidence: "My fingers are cold and red with rash, knuckles swollen and clenched tight" and "Just hold on," I manage through gritted teeth" show physical discomfort and determination.

 ### Use precise words or phrases (1 mark)

-- 1 mark: Uses clear, specific, and accurate language to convey ideas.
-  - The author uses precise words and phrases such as "patched cloak", "knuckles swollen", "morosely", and "hospitable route" to convey their ideas effectively.
+- The essay employs precise and sensory language to create vivid imagery.
+Words like "crisp," "clenched," "clopping," and "crunching" provide specific details that engage the reader's senses.
+- Evidence: "The air is cold and crisp," "hooves clopping and crunching against the undergrowth," and "mouth tasting of dirt" are examples of precise language.

 ### Use at least THREE figurative languages (3 marks)

-- 2 marks: Uses two examples of figurative language effectively.
+- The essay effectively uses three examples of figurative language:
+  - Metaphor: "The sky is a blanket, a thick swath of grey and white."
+  - Personification: "Corin chews morosely on a shoot of grass."
-  - The author uses two examples of figurative language: "The sky is a blanket" (metaphor) and "The trees are thickening by the base of the hill, too close together to ride up on donkey-back" (personification).
+  - Metaphor: "The trees are thickening by the base of the hill, too close together to ride up on donkey-back."
+- Evidence: These examples enhance the descriptions and add depth to the writing.

-### Have a moral (Goal to focus on) (1 mark)
+### Have a moral (Goal to focus on) (0.5 marks)

-- 0.5 marks: The story suggests a moral, but it is not clearly developed.
-  - The story suggests a moral about perseverance and determination, but it is not explicitly stated.
+- The story suggests a moral of perseverance, as the messenger continues despite the hardships.
+However, it is not explicitly stated or fully developed.
+- Evidence: The messenger's determination to reach the castle despite physical discomfort implies a message of perseverance.

-### Write with an outstanding idea (3 marks)
+### Write with an outstanding idea (2.5 marks)

-- 2 marks: The narrative has some creative elements but is not fully developed.
+- The narrative of a messenger's arduous journey to the castle is engaging and original.
+The focus on the physical challenges and the messenger's determination creates a compelling story.
-  - The narrative is creative and engaging, with a vivid description of the journey and the setting.
-However, the idea could be further developed with more details about the messenger's mission and the castle.
+- Evidence: The detailed description of the journey and the messenger's internal thoughts make the narrative engaging.

-### TOTAL MARKS: 11.5/14
+### TOTAL MARKS: 12/14 (86%)

 ### Strengths:

-- Clear structure with a defined introduction, body, and conclusion.
-- Consistent and appropriate tone.
+- Consistent and effective tone that matches the theme.
-- Clear expression of emotions and feelings.
-- Precise word choices to convey ideas.
+- Vivid and precise language that creates strong sensory imagery.
-- Good use of figurative language.
+- Good use of figurative language to enhance descriptions.

 ### Areas for Improvement:

-- Include at least three examples of figurative language.
-- Clearly develop the moral or lesson of the story.
+- Consider developing the moral of the story more explicitly.
+While perseverance is implied, making it clearer could strengthen the narrative's impact.
-- Further develop the creative ideas with more details about the messenger's mission and the castle.
+- Explore adding more detail to the setting or the messenger's motivations to further enrich the story.

 ### Overall Assessment:

-Sue's essay demonstrates a good understanding of structure, tone, and descriptive writing.
-The essay is engaging and creative, but could benefit from additional figurative language, a clearer moral, and further development of the plot.
+Sue's essay is a well-written and engaging narrative that effectively uses descriptive language and figurative language to bring the scene to life.
+The consistent tone and focus on the messenger's challenging journey create a compelling read.
+Developing the underlying moral could further enhance the essay.